syseleven/grav-docs-metakube/pages/02.Documentation/14.application-best-practices/default.en.md

 For more information see for example [elastic-stack](https://github.com/helm/charts/tree/master/stable/elastic-stack).

-SysEleven also support fully managed Elastic Stack Installations.
+SysEleven also supports fully managed Elastic Stack Installations.
 Please contact our [Support](../../04.Support/default.en.md) for more details.